Carethajrat/Random-Character-Generator/README.md

 # Random-Character-Generator
 Random Star Wars Character Generator using jQuery.
-It is amazing in both design and execution and mobile friendly.
+It is amazing in both the design and execution.

 To install jQuery here i'm using the CDN method if you want to install it however in a diffrent manner you can go to https://jquery.com/download/ and download jQuery and help yourself out.